nkschaefer/ad-libs/README.md

 output files, in case you want to run AD-LIBS again with all or most of the same parameters.

-Note that in order for `bin/adlibs.py`, you will need to have `python2.7` in your `$PATH` environment variable, or you can run it by explicitly including the path to `python2.7`: `/path/to/python2.7 bin/adlibs.py`
+Note that in order for `bin/adlibs.py` to work, you will need to have `python2.7` in your `$PATH` environment variable, or you can run it by explicitly including the path to `python2.7` as follows:

+`/path/to/python2.7 bin/adlibs.py`

 ## Example input